-Star Media Development Centre (SMDC) in partnership with coffey international develop mass media messages that targets specifics hotspot areas, to engage wide range of audience in interactive exchanges on media on key themes of community safety including Peace, VAWG and Violence Extremism response.
-These media engagement approach will be paralleled and complemented by community-based listening events, on ground forums, and street theater performance led by local artists, where face-to-face interaction can in turn lead to development of media messages.
+SMDC in partnership with Coffey International has developed mass media messages that targeted specifics hotspot areas in Northeast Counties of Kenya, in order to engage wide range of audiences in interactive exchanges on media on key themes of community safety including Peace, VAWG and Violence Extremism response.

-Somalia Voices- is aimed at increasing the resilience of Somali-speaking communities focusing on somali populations in Nairobi, Wajir and Garissa counties in the Northeast of Kenya, the program builds the capacities of key local influencers including youth, elders, religious leaders, and women leaders to build community resilience to violent extremist..
+Somalia Voices- was aimed at increasing the resilience of Somali-speaking communities focusing on somali populations in Nairobi, Wajir, and Garissa counties in the Northeast of Kenya, the program builds the capacities of key local influencers including youth, elders, religious leaders, and women leaders to build community resilience to violent extremist..

 Through financial support from Equal Access International, SMDC produces a weekly radio show TALODOON means seeking a solution to a problem by exploring or questioning.
 The program creates powerful alternative narratives and pathways for young people and vulnerable communities.

-Refugee Voices Project is a humanitarian two-way communication that strengthen health and protection in Dadaab and Kakuma Refugee Camps and Kalobeyei Integrated Settlement.
-The project targeted refugees residing and arriving in these locations and have a specific focus on refugee women, who are among the most vulnerable to sexual and gender based violence (SGBV), maternal and neonatal health issues, and illnesses.
+Refugee Voices Project is a humanitarian two-way communication that strengthens health and protection in Dadaab and Kakuma Refugee Camps and Kalobeyei Integrated Settlement.

-SMDC in partnership with INTERNEWS Produced and aired on Star FM a radio magazine weekly one-hour live talk show on women’s rights, health and protection: BILAN – a name that symbolizes ‘decency’ in the Somali language and a traditional name that most women carry.
+SMDC in partnership with INTERNEWS Produced a radio magazine on women’s rights, health, and protection: BILAN – a name that symbolizes ‘decency’ in the Somali language and a traditional name that most women carry.

-The project’s goal is to strengthen health and protection for refugees in Dadaab, Kakuma and Kalobeyei, Kenya by increasing the quantity and quality of trusted, timely, inclusive and engaging life-saving information.
+The project’s goal was to strengthen health and protection for refugees in Dadaab, Kakuma, and Kalobeyei, Kenya by increasing the quantity and quality of trusted, timely, inclusive, and engaging life-saving information.